Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The detailed construction method

-Consider the node $\Im_j$ that has the $t$-th smallest or largest rank among the nodes at level $\eta_{j}$.
-The following recursive procedure is used to evaluate $\Im_j$.
+Consider the node $\Im$ that has the $t$-th smallest/largest rank among the nodes at level $\eta_{j}$.
+We use the method {\it find-t-smallest}()/{\it find-t-largest}() to evaluate $\Im$.

-As for the case of finding the splitting node, we find the leaf with the median weight $M$ among the list of the $n_{j}$ weights already assigned to level $\eta_{j}$, and evaluate the splitting node $\chi'_j$ of the internal nodes at level $\eta_{j}$ (applying the aforementioned recursive procedure) using the list of the $N_{j-1}$ leaves of the lower levels.
-Comparing $M$ to $\chi'_j$, we discard either $M$ or $\chi'_j$ plus one of the four sublists ---the two sublists of $n_{j}$ leaves and the two sublists of $N_{j-1}$ leaves--- as not contributing to $\Im_j$.
-Repeating this pruning procedure, we identify the weights that contribute to $\Im_j$ and hence evaluate $\Im_j$.
-Accordingly, we also identify the list of weights that contribute to the nodes at level $\eta_{j}$ whose values are smaller or lager than the value of $\Im_j$.
+As for the case of finding the splitting node, we find the leaf with the median weight $M$ among the list of the $n_{j}$ weights already assigned to level $\eta_{j}$, and evaluate the splitting node $\chi'_j$ of the internal nodes at level $\eta_{j}$ (applying Algorithm \ref{find-split-internal} recursively) using the list of the $N_{j-1}$ leaves of the lower levels.
+Comparing $M$ to $\chi'_j$, we discard either $M$ or $\chi'_j$ plus one of the four sublists---the two sublists of $n_{j}$ leaves and the two sublists of $N_{j-1}$ leaves---as not contributing to $\Im$.
+Repeating this pruning procedure, we identify the weights that contribute to $\Im$ and hence evaluate $\Im$.
+Accordingly, we also identify the list of weights that contribute to the nodes at level $\eta_{j}$ whose values are smaller and those whose values are larger than $\Im$.

 The main ideas of this procedure are pretty similar to those of finding the splitting node, and hence we omit the details and leave them for the reader.